i0Ek3/ttd/SECURITY.md

    - Be cautious with shortened URLs

 2. **Keep Software Updated**
-   - Always use the latest version of Hikari TikTok Downloader
+   - Always use the latest version of TTD
    - Keep Python and dependencies updated
    - Regularly update yt-dlp engine